lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > Footnote 13 is not helpful in this regard, since 5.6 just talks more
 > about Hoare-like notation and doesn't really talk about LVars at all.

+The reviewer has a good point.
+These proof sketches appear in my dissertation but not in this paper.
+I'll add them.
+(For this case in particular, it's the proof sketch for Strong Local Confluence that mentions Independence.)
+[TODO]

 > - p.25, Theorem 2.1 (Determinism).
 No proof of this theorem (or most
 > of its key lemmas) is given, but evidently it does not hold as